nduc4nh/distributed-table-impl/README.md

 # distributed-table-impl
-Distributed Table Hashing &amp; Round robin for table design in DWH.
+Distributed Hashing &amp; Round robin for table design in DWH.
 This repo is created just for learning purpose.

 # SQL Pool